AliMorty/OS-Project/README.md

 # OS-Project
-I and Ahmad are working on OS Project
+Ahmad and I are working on the OS project